Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Sequential E-Process Framework

 For bounded observations $X_t \in [0, c]$ with unknown mean $\mu_t$, we define the empirical-Bernstein e-process:

-where $\hat{\mu}_s$ and $\hat{v}_s$ are running estimates of mean and variance.
-The key insight is that conservative estimation—systematically overestimating variance and underestimating favorable deviations—preserves the supermartingale property even under estimation error.
+where $\hat{\mu}_s$ and $\hat{v}_s$ are running estimates of mean and variance computed via exponential moving averages (EMAs) with rate $\alpha$.
+The estimates must be predictable (measurable w.r.t.\ $\cF_{s-1}$), which we ensure by using $\hat{\mu}_{s-1}$ and $\hat{v}_{s-1}$ in the exponent at step $s$.
+The key insight is that conservative estimation, which systematically overestimates variance (via inflation factor $\eta > 0$) and uses EMA-based smoothing, preserves the supermartingale property under bounded estimation error.
+We validate this conservatism empirically (Section~\ref{sec:exp}).

 Our main theoretical result establishes anytime-valid error control:

 \begin{theorem}[Anytime-Valid Information Sufficiency Certification] Let $X_1, X_2, \ldots$ be information lift observations with $X_t \in [0, c]$.
 Using mixture e-process $M_t = \sum_{k=1}^K w_k M_t(\lambda_k)$ with threshold $u = 1/\delta$ and adaptive resets with budgets $\delta_j = 6\delta/(\pi^2 j^2)$, the stopping rule $\tau = \inf\{t: M_t \geq u\}$ satisfies: